To use the AdWords API, you must request and be granted access as described below.

 If you no longer have access to this inbox, or if you are not planning to actively monitor this email address, please edit your email address in the AdWords API Center by following the instructions above in Step 2a, so we can contact you.
 Then (re)submit the follow-up application form and we will get back to you within 2 business days.

-Step 4a: Token Review team has approved my Developer Token
+Step 3a: Token Review team has approved my developer token

-Your assigned Developer Token will be activated once your application for API access is approved.
-Your token will be available through your AdWords API Center—accessible through the My Account menu for the MCC account from which you applied.
+Your assigned developer token will be activated once your application for API access is approved.
+Your token will be available through your AdWords API Center—accessible through the Account settings menu for the manager account from which you applied.
 You'll be able to access the API by including it in your request headers when interacting with our system.

 It is very important that you keep your Contact Email up-to-date—we may send you important information regarding disruptions to service and urgent changes via this channel.